The hardest language for grammars with context operators: Hardest language with left contexts

-For each conjunct $\alpha_k$ take the conjunct marker $b^k$ and append representations of its constituent nonterminals (or contexts) on the respective sides, adding an auxiliary context marker $e$ to contexts; concatenate this over all combinations of rules for the corresponding nonterminals (separated by~$d$) to obtain the expansion of $\alpha_k$.
+\item Symbols $b$ are used to mark rules for expanding a conjunct $\alpha_i$ as $b^i$. \item An expansion of a conjunct $a_k = BaC$ consists of a marker $b^k$ preceded by a left representation of a rule $r$ for $B$ and followed by a right representation of a rule $r'$ for $C$, forming the string $\lambda(r)b^k\rho(r')$.
+For a conjunct $\alpha_k = Ba$, the expansion accordingly omits $\rho(r')$, taking the form $\lambda(r)b^k$.
+Similarly, a conjunct $\alpha_k = a$ is expanded as $b^k$, dropping both rules.
+The last case are the conjuncts of the special form $\alpha_k = \before \alpha_l$, which slightly alter this construction.
+To represent the left context operator, a symbol $e$ is inserted between the left representation and the marker, giving the expansion the form of $\lambda(\alpha_l)eb^k$.

+\item The symbol $d$ is used to separate different expansions of the same conjunct according to all combinations of rules for its constituent nonterminals, forming the definition of said conjunct.

-In turn, the image of a symbol is formed from expansions of all contextless conjuncts containing it and all context conjuncts sharing a rule with it.
-Additionally, it includes a block of rule representations for the starting symbol $S$, and an end-marker $\#$ separates images of different symbols in the string:
+\item Finally, the full image of a symbol consists of definitions of all conjuncts that include this symbol.
+Additionally, it includes a separate block of rule representations for the start symbol $S$, and an end-marker $\#$ to separate images of different symbols in the string: